wmedvede/kogito-apps/jobs-service/docs/public-api/README.md

 # Introduction

 The jobs service facilitates the scheduled executions of tasks in a cloud environment.
 These tasks are implemented by different independent services, and can be started by using any of the jobs service supported protocols.
+To create a job, the following information must be provided:
+* **Schedule**: the job triggering periodicity.
+* **Recipient**: the entity that is called on the job execution and receives the execution parameters.
+* **Retry**: a retries configuration in cases the job execution fail.

 <img src="images/JobsServiceIntroduction.png" />